Learning Methods Compared: Find the Technique That Fits Your Brain

 Key Takeaway

-“Retrieving information from memory strengthens it in ways that simply re-reading never can.”
+“Retrieving information from memory strengthens that information in ways that simply re-reading never can.”
 Lyle et al. found that spaced practice testing produced significantly stronger long-term retention than single-session practice alone.

 Retrieval effect: Each time you pull a fact from memory, the neural pathway gets stronger.
-Re-reading skips this process entirely.
+Re-reading skips the retrieval process entirely.

 Spacing effect: Distributing practice across days forces your brain to rebuild the memory trace each session, making it more durable.